Quick facts

 - Jasial, S.; Hu, Y.; Bajorath, J. Assessing the Growth of Bioactive Compounds and Scaffolds over Time: Implications for Lead Discovery and Scaffold Hopping.
 J. Chem.
 Inf.
 Model.
 2016, 56, 300-307.

-Our current research interests include integration of knowledge from various domains for better predictions and rationalization, utilization of generative AI for de novo molecular design, targets and pathway identification for natural products.
+- His current research interests include the integration of knowledge from multiple domains for improved prediction and rationalization, the use of generative AI for de novo molecular design, and the identification of targets and pathways associated with natural products.